inktrap/studyriffic/README.md

 # Valentin Todo

- - why is the method to insert the document into the db called twice?!
  - major: change format of tasks from latex to json (vim macros)
  - check for TODOs
  - deploy